trebor/soul-bound/rfc.md

 #### **Adversary Goals**

 * **Sybil Creation**: Generate a large number of fake or duplicate identities to subvert decentralized governance or reputation systems.
-* **Data Forgery**: Spoof or replay sensor data to simulate a legitimate in-person verification.
+* **Data Forgery**: Spoof or replay verification data to simulate a legitimate in-person verification.
 * **Stake Grinding**: Abuse staking mechanics (e.g., repeatedly minting and slashing to extract fees).
-* **Privacy Violation**: Attempt to learn raw biometric or sensor data from attestations.
+* **Privacy Violation**: Attempt to learn raw verification data from attestations.
 * **Consensus Attack**: Collude validators to approve fraudulent MintRequests or block honest ones.

 #### **Adversary Capabilities**

-* **Malicious Clients**: Control devices or custom apps that may fabricate sensor outputs or signatures.
+* **Malicious Clients**: Control devices or custom apps that may fabricate signatures.
 * **Colluding Sponsors**: Existing identities willing to vouch for sybils in exchange for rewards.
 * **Compromised Validator Nodes**: Validators that deviate from protocol rules or censor certain submissions.
 * **Network Adversary**: Ability to intercept, delay, or reorder protocol messages on the P2P network.